-Where do we get a knowledge of sin that we can grasp down to our bones?
+In the last post, I basically said that sin is gangrene, but how do we get a knowledge of sin that we grasp down to our bones?
 Have scholars, academic theologians, the church fathers or the creeds accomplished this for us?
 Can man’s highest reasoning lead us to spiritual knowledge?

 Here is what Jesus says: